cambiotraining/hpc-intro/99-slurm_cheatsheet.md

 | `sacct -o jobname,account,state,reqmem,maxrss,averss,elapsed -j JOBID` | custom information about your job |

-## Basic Submission Script
+## Submission Script Template

 At the top of the submission shell script, you should have your `#SBATCH` options.
-Use this as a general reference for your scripts:
+Use this as a general template for your scripts:

 ```bash
 #!/bin/bash